 For carriers, use DAT Load Boards to fill your backhauls, and avoid running empty.
 Find loads to get you back home, or plan a triangular route—or trihaul—to increase profit in your lanes, and increase loaded miles by up to 50%.

 For brokers and 3PLs, use DAT Load Boards to increase the number of loads you are able to manage.
 75% of DAT brokers surveyed were able to handle every load they were offered.
 Get your loads moving faster, with reliable carriers.

 You don’t have to have it handy when you first sign up, but you’ll need to add it later.
 You will need to have your DOT number, though.
 If you’re looking to get your operating authority, we can help with that.

 It stands for Unified Registration System, which will eventually replace MC numbers.
 It’s an online registration system, and right now, anyone applying for new trucking authority will apply through the URS.
 The system will eventually be rolled out to include companies that are already registered with the FMCSA.

 To file your IFTA fuel tax reports, you have to keep track of where you drove, how many miles you drove, fuel receipts or fuel tickets, and odometer readings.
 You have to file for IFTA four times a year, and you have to keep the records on file for four years.
-They're due on Jan.
+They’re due on Jan.
 31, April 30, July 31 and Oct.
-31. You can also send us your trip sheets, and we'll do your fuel tax reports for you.
+31.

 Make sure you are entering a destination when posting.
 When the destination is left blank, your posting will not appear as a match to a load posting.
 You’re more likely to get calls if you post your truck with a destination such as states and/or zones.
 Pro tip: If you really don’t have a preferred destination, list all the zones in your truck post, from Z0 through Z9.